-Other receivables, cash at banks and other payables
+Other receivables, cash at bank and accrued expenses

 The carrying amounts of these balances approximate their fair values due to the short-term nature of these balances.

 (c) Financial risk management

 The Company's activities expose it to a variety of financial risks from its operations.
 The key financial risks include liquidity risk, credit risk and market risk (including interest rate risk, foreign currency risk and price risk).